Revinous/Multithreaded-FTP-Client-and-Server/README.md

 4) on terminate command, client relaying with ServerTPort
 5) get& put&
 6) Create table for termniate (Create table in Server)
+7) Implementation of clearing garbage (Clearing only files)
+8) Check afer 1000B if command terminated

 ## Installation